SeeYouSpaceCowboy/whereto/README.md

 </p>

 ## Getting Started with WhereTo
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites
 Things you need to install beforehand:
 * **npm** - Javascript package manager
+* [**WhereTo Backend**](https://github.com/SeeYouSpaceCowboy/yelp-search-nodejs.git) - WhereTo's backend repo.
+It's prefered that you install this first.

 ### Installing